 California Testing in 2015–16

 The assessments that comprise the 2015–16 CAASPP administration are a mix of online and paper-pencil assessments.
-The online component contains the Smarter Balanced English language arts/literacy (ELA) and mathematics tests.
+The online component contains the Smarter Balanced and California Alternate Assessments (CAAs) for English language arts/literacy (ELA) and mathematics tests.
 The paper-pencil component includes CST/CMA/CAPA science tests and the optional STS for RLA.

 In California, all students in grades 3 through 8 and 11 will participate in the 2015 Smarter Balanced tests, which include both ELA and mathematics content areas.
 These tests are administered online.

 The CAA for English–language arts and mathematics tests are individually administered to students in grades 3 through 8 and 11 who have significant cognitive disabilities.
-All eligible students are required to participate in a field test of these new, online assessments in spring 2015.
+All eligible students are required to participate.

 The CSTs in Science are to be administered to students in grades 5, 8, and 10.